 New Returns are supposed to simplify the returns filing for all the taxpayers.
 Under the new formats, taxpayers will be required to file one monthly return, except small taxpayers and a few exceptions.

 Those with no purchases, no output tax liability and no input tax credit in any quarter of the financial year will have to file one ‘Nil’ return for the entire quarter.

 And taxpayers with turnover of up to Rs 5 crore in the last fiscal can file quarterly return with monthly payment of taxes on self-declaration basis.

-IRIS Sapphire is soon going to launch IRIS Sapphire 2.0 which wil support New Simplified Returns.
-With every API release by the government, we are working towards building a stable, and easy to use platform for simplified returns.
+IRIS Sapphire is soon going to launch IRIS Sapphire 2.0 which will support New Returns.
+With every API release by the government, we are working towards building a stable, and easy to use platform for New returns.